 In the theory of judgment aggregation, by contrast, domain restrictions have received much less attention (the only exception is the work on unidimensional alignment, e.g., List [22]).
 This is an important gap in the literature since, here too, majority voting with unrestricted but consistent individual inputs may generate inconsistent collective outputs, while on a suitably restricted domain such inconsistencies can be avoided.
-As illustrated by the much-discussed discursive paradox (e.g., Pettit [32]), if one individual judges that $a, a \to b$ and b, a second that a, but not $a \to b$ and not b, and a third that $a \to b$, but not a and not b, there are majorities for a, for $a \to b$ and yet for not b, an inconsistency.
+As illustrated by the much-discussed discursive paradox (e.g., Pettit [31]), if one individual judges that $a, a \to b$ and b, a second that a, but not $a \to b$ and not b, and a third that $a \to b$, but not a and not b, there are majorities for a, for $a \to b$ and yet for not b, an inconsistency.
 But if no individual rejects $a \to b$, for example, this problem can never arise.

 Surprisingly, however, despite the abundance of impossibility results generalizing the discursive paradox as reviewed below, very little is known about the domains of individual judgments on which discursive paradoxes can occur (as opposed to agendas of propositions susceptible to such problems, which have been extensively characterized in the literature).
-If we can find compelling domain restrictions to ensure majority consistency, this allows us to refine and possibly amelioriate the lessons of the discursive paradox.
+If we can find compelling domain restrictions to ensure majority consistency, this allows us to refine and possibly ameliorate the lessons of the discursive paradox.
 Going beyond the standard impossibility results, which all assume an unrestricted domain, we can then ask: in what political and economic contexts do the identified domain restrictions hold, so that majority voting becomes safe, and in what contexts are they violated, so that majority voting becomes problematic?

 This paper has two goals.
 The first is to introduce several conditions on profiles of individual judgments that guarantee consistent majority judgments.
-As explained in a moment, these can be distinguished in at least two respects: first, in terms of whether they are based on orders of propositions, on orders of individuals, or not on orders at all; and second, if they are based on orders, in terms of whether these are 'global' or 'local'.
-We also discuss parallels and disanalogies with domain-restriction conditions on preferences and finally distinguish between product and non-product domains; this distinction is significant for game-theoretic applications.
+These can be distinguished in at least two respects: first, in terms of whether they are based on orders of propositions, on orders of individuals, or not on orders at all; and second, if they are based on orders, in terms of whether these are 'global' or 'local'.
+We further draw a distinction between product and non-product domains, which is relevant to game-theoretic applications.

-The second goal of the paper is to present a new characterization result demonstrating the robustness of majority voting.
-In broad analogy with May's classic characterization of majority voting in binary choices [26] and Dasgupta and Maskin's theorem on the robustness of majority voting in preference aggregation [2], we show that, for a very large class of domains, if there exists any aggregation function at all that satisfies some minimal democratic conditions including consistency of its outcomes, then majority voting is the unique such aggregation function.
-In combination with our domain restriction conditions, this theorem provides a powerful argument in support of majority voting in appropriate circumstances.
+The second goal of the paper is to present a characterization result demonstrating the robustness of majority voting.
+In analogy with May's classic characterization of majority voting in binary choices [25] and Dasgupta and Maskin's theorem on the robustness of majority voting in preference aggregation [2], we show that, for a very large class of domains, if there exists any aggregation function that satisfies some minimal democratic conditions including consistency of its outcomes, then majority voting is the unique such function.
+In combination with our domain-restriction conditions, this theorem provides a powerful argument for majority voting in a broad range of circumstances.